-During one quarter of the sophomore year, students can receive college credits for hands-on computer-related work experience and training in a private or public sector organization.
+During one quarter of the sophomore year, students can receive college credits for hands-on computer related work experience and training in a private or public sector organization.

-IT 299 Indpendent Study & Special Projects (1-5)
+IT 299 Indpendent Study & Special Projects (1)

-Study on an individual basis.
+Study on an individual basis Prerequisite: Program Chair permission.